IP control of your server

 Provide the maximum length in minutes.

-no, this drop-down option determines whether the recording will be published after it is completed.
+Set either to default, yes or no, this drop-down option determines whether the recording will be published after it is completed.

 Choose a quality setting for the published file.